Attention Maryland Tier II Facilities

 Quick References

 The Emergency Planning and Community Right-to-Know Act (EPCRA) is Title III of the Superfund Amendments and Reauthorization Act of 1986 (SARA) and is often referred to as SARA Title III.
-EPCRA was the United States congressional response to serious chemical incidents that occurred in Bhopal, India and Institute, West Virginia in the two years prior to its enactment.
+EPCRA was enacted in response to serious chemical incidents that occurred in Bhopal, India and Institute, West Virginia in 1984.
 The incident in Bhopal resulted in 2,000 immediate fatalities.
-While the accident in West Virginia caused no fatalities, the circumstances were similar and aroused concern.
+While the accident in West Virginia caused no fatalities, the circumstances were similar.

 What are the EPCRA Reporting Requirements?